melisgl/try/README.md

     See if `TRIAL` has finished and its [`VERDICT`][4bec] is a [`FAIL`][d5ea].

-<a id="x-28TRY-3A-40TRY-2FTRIAL-RESTARTS-20MGL-PAX-3ASECTION-29"></a>
+<a id="x-28TRY-3A-40TRIAL-RESTARTS-20MGL-PAX-3ASECTION-29"></a>

 ##### 4.6.3.3 Trial Restarts

 There are three restarts available for manipulating running
 trials: [`ABORT-TRIAL`][4f9f], [`SKIP-TRIAL`][f45a], and [`RETRY-TRIAL`][fae3].
 They may be
-invoked programatically or from the debugger. `ABORT-TRIAL` is also invoked by [`TRY`][b602] when encountering [`UNHANDLED-ERROR`][8f78].
+invoked programmatically or from the debugger. `ABORT-TRIAL` is also invoked by [`TRY`][b602] when encountering [`UNHANDLED-ERROR`][8f78].

 The functions below invoke one of these restarts associated with a